 Your doctor may also order a few other tests, too.
 The ones you get will depend on the other symptoms you’re having.
 Some examples of additional testing include:

-- Colonoscopy.
+- Colonoscopy or sigmoidoscopy.
 Your doctor uses a thin, flexible tube with a camera to look inside your colon.

 The treatment you get for mucus in your poop depends on the problem that’s causing it.
 Some conditions will need medicine and others won't.
 For example, with mild food poisoning, you may only need to drink more fluids.
 On the other hand, you need antibiotics to treat infection with C. diff.